 Among the popular branches of physics is classical physics.
 It primarily deals with different laws of motion and gravitation.
 These theories are conceptualized by Sir Isaac Newton and James Clark.
-They are Maxwell’s kinetic theory and theory of thermodynamics.
+They are Maxwell’s kinetic theory and the theory of thermodynamics.
 This branch of physics is concerned with matter and energy.
 Classical Physics can simply be termed as Physics which dates back to 1900 and before.
 Everything that comes under the discipline of physics after that era, that is after 1900, is considered to be modern physics.
 In classical physics, energy and matter are dealt with separately.
-As a general belief, the theories which are termed invalid in modern physics is immediately considered to be a part of classical physics.
+As a general belief, the theories which are termed invalid in modern physics are immediately considered to be a part of classical physics.

 Modern Physics is primarily centred around the two theories of relativity and quantum mechanics.
 Albert Einstein and Max Plank are the pioneers of this branch of physics.
 They were the first to propound the theory of relativity and quantum mechanics.
 Unlike the classical branch of Physics, the branch of modern physics doesn’t consider energy and matter as different entities.
 Here they are only called the two different forms of each other.

 This is a branch of physics that is concerned with the constituents, structure, behaviour and interactions of atomic nuclei.
 This branch of physics is different from that of atomic physics.
 Latter studies the atom, including its electrons.
 In contemporary times, nuclear physics has become a very broad area of study and extended its scope manifolds.
 Methodologies and principles of this subject are applied to other academic and research areas.
-It is used in power generation, nuclear weapons, magnetic resonance, imaging, medicines, industrial and agricultural isotopes.
+It is used in power generation, nuclear weapons, magnetic resonance, imaging, medicines, and industrial and agricultural isotopes.

 This is one of the branches of physics that is concerned with understanding the motion of material objects and how they are influenced by forces.
 It is also simply called mechanics.
-It has two main branches are Classical Mechanics and Quantum Mechanics.
+It has two main branches Classical Mechanics and Quantum Mechanics.
 Classical mechanics studies the laws of motion of physical objects.
 It also deals with the forces that cause the motion.
 On the other hand, quantum mechanics is the branch of physics that is primarily concerned with the behaviour of the smallest particles, like electrons.

 Mechanics is a branch of physics that focuses on the movement and motion of physical objects under a force and when at rest.
 It studies the relationship between different concepts like force, matter and motion.
-Forces applied to objects result in displacements or changes of an object’s position relative to its environment.
+Forces applied to objects result in displacements or changes in an object’s position relative to its environment.
 It studies the law of motion, gravitation, friction, displacement and concerts like force, energy and power.

 Acoustics is a branch of physics that studies sound.
 It studies the mechanical waves passing through different forms like gases, liquids and solids.
 It studies vibrations and focuses on the production, control, transmission, reception, and effects of sound.
 It studies concepts like vibration, sound, ultrasound and infrasound.

-Optics is a significant branch of physics that studies light and its properties.
+Optics is a significant Science branch of physics that studies light and its properties.
 Optics focuses on studying behaviour, properties of light, its interactions with matter and the changes in these behaviours and interactions.
 The branch studies the behaviour of visible, ultraviolet, and infrared light.
 There are two branches within the field, Physical and Geometrical Optics.
 Physical is concerned with the nature of light and other attributes while geometrical focuses on light interactions with lenses, mirrors and other devices.

 Thermodynamics is a branch of physics concerned with heat and other forms of energy.
 It focuses on the transfer of energy from one form to another.
 It was introduced in the 19th century while scientists worked on steam engines.
 There are three laws of thermodynamics that are the foundation of the branch.

 Astrophysics is an important branch of physics.
 Space science is a subset of astronomy that primarily studies celestial objects and their composition by applying the laws and principles of physics to explain the phenomenon.
 The study of astronomy and its branches can be dated back to Greek philosophers like Aristotle who sought to study space and its components but it was Galileo and Newton that transformed the tradition of astronomy and its study.
-The study of cosmology and planetary science is closely associated with astrophysics and often referred to as sister sciences.
+The study of cosmology and planetary science is closely associated with astrophysics and is often referred to as sister sciences.

 |Branches of Physics||Careers|